project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/08-thekla-teunis-and-gijs-boers-what-african-regenerative-farmers-can-teach-us.md

 ---
-title: 08 Thekla Teunis and Gijs Boers, what African regenerative farmers can teach us
+title: 08 Thekla Teunis And Gijs Boers What African Regenerative Farmers Can Teach Us
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2017-03-19)